-Learning Dutch in Amsterdam
+Learning Dutch in the Amsterdam Area

 The majority of people in Amsterdam speak English and will likely switch to it once they hear a foreign accent fumbling through the guttural Dutch ‘g’.
-But it’s worth persevering: speaking the local language always makes life easier, and you can delve into Amsterdam’s rich cultural scene, get to know the locals and become a proper Amsterdammer!
+But it’s worth persevering: speaking the local language always makes life easier, and you can delve into the city’s rich cultural scene, get to know the locals and become a proper Amsterdammer!

 Both the UvA and the offer Dutch classes for their students.
 These prepare you for the NT2 diploma: the officially recognised Dutch language certificate.
 But there are many other types of language institutions, each offering various courses with different timeframes and techniques and at different costs.